Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 It may help to know that millions of people experience POP.
 And plenty of them have perfectly healthy pregnancies and babies!

 The short answer is yes.
 Prolapse alone doesn’t cause fertility challenges.
-Especially if your prolapse is mild, you might not have any issues conceiving or carrying to term!
+Especially with mild prolapse, you might not have any issues conceiving or carrying to term!
+While you certainly can get pregnant with an existing prolapse, getting there might be a little trickier.
+That’s because prolapse can make penetrative sex painful or difficult.
+Go easy on yourself.

 Still, if you suspect you have a prolapse, have a chat with your health care provider right away.